Hardest Solitaire Games by Win Rate

 Win rate: ~10% | Difficulty: 5/5 | Time: 25 minutes

-Forty Thieves — also called Napoleon at St Helena — uses two full decks and deals 40 cards face-up into ten columns of four.
-Eight foundation piles need to be completed.
-The stock gives you one card at a time, and it cannot be redealt once exhausted.
+Forty Thieves—also called Napoleon at St Helena—uses two full decks.
+It deals 40 cards face-up into ten columns of four.
+You complete eight foundation piles.
+The stock gives one card at a time and cannot be redealt.

-The defining restriction: you may only move one card at a time, and tableau sequences must build in same-suit descending order.
-Not alternating colors — same suit.
+The defining restriction: only one card moves at a time.
+Tableau sequences build in same-suit descending order.
+Not alternating colors.
 A 7 of spades goes on an 8 of spades.
 Nothing else.

-With 104 cards in play, single-card moves only, and same-suit restrictions, you spend most of the game watching perfectly useful cards sit inaccessible under columns that cannot help them.
-The game rewards deep sequential thinking — you need to trace dependency chains four and five moves ahead to avoid gridlock.
+With 104 cards in play, one-card moves only, and same-suit rules, you watch perfectly useful cards sit inaccessible under columns that cannot help them.
+The game rewards deep thinking.
+You trace dependency chains four or five moves ahead to avoid gridlock.

-This is the longest game on the list at around 25 minutes.
+This is the longest game on the list—around 25 minutes.
 That time investment makes each loss sting more.
-It also means a winning game is genuinely satisfying in a way shorter games rarely are.
+A winning game is genuinely satisfying in a way shorter games never are.

 The one strategy tip: Guard the waste pile aggressively.
 Every stock draw that produces an unplayable card shortens your future options permanently.
 Exhaust all tableau moves first.
 Draw from the stock only when you have truly run out of moves.